googleate/Supercar2/exampleSite/content/blog/range-rover-sv-autobiography-5.0l-v8.md

 type = "post"

 +++
-This car in our opinion as good if not better than travelling in a Rolls Royce, plus is as fast as a sports car and V8 Supercharge exhaust sound is music to any Petrol head.
+This car is as fast as a sports car and V8 Supercharge exhaust sound is music to any Petrol head.

 Inside there is masses of super luxurious touches adorning the cabin including, four-zone climate control that can be remotely controlled, heated steering wheel and rear seats, ventilated front seats, massaging seats, and a 10.2in touch screen infotainment system complete with DAB tuner, sat nav, Bluetooth, USB connectivity and a TV tuner.